GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 ## Basic Authentication

-By default, LDAP is used to authenticate usernames and passwords.
-Passwords can either be authenticated in the Gluu Server's local LDAP server, or, if [LDAP synchronization](../user-management/ldap-sync.md) has been configured, in an existing backend LDAP server.
-Until additional authentication scripts are enabled, default authentication will always be username and password.
+By default, usernames and passwords are stored and authenticated against the local Gluu LDAP.
+If [LDAP synchronization](../user-management/ldap-sync.md) has been configured, an existing backend LDAP server can be used for authentication.

 Learn how to [configure basic authentication](./basic.md).

 ## Two-Factor Authentication (2FA)

-The default Gluu Server distribution includes interception scripts that implement the following forms of two-factor authentication:
+Gluu includes interception scripts for the following forms of 2FA:

 - [U2F](./U2F.md)
 - [Super Gluu](./supergluu.md)  (Gluu's free 2FA mobile app)=